react-declarative/react-declarative/docs/Readme.md

 # One Component

 > `<One />` is a component of the `react-declarative` library, representing a form with various fields (text, images, rating, etc.) and a grid layout.
-This layout allows for convenient storage, creation, and modification of data, such as a user's profile.
+This allows for convenient storage, creation, and modification of data, such as a user's profile.

 ## Articles: